microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Security Copilot Q&A.md

 ---

 # Security Copilot Q&A
-Excited for Security Copilot but have a lot of questions?
+Excited and eager for Security Copilot but have a lot of questions?

 ## Common Questions & Answers❓
 #### Is my data protected?